status-im/swarms/ideas/140-sob-improve-onboarding/README.md

 ### Iteration 2 — Implementation `2018-05-10`

 Implement the UI for the new flows and make it functional.
+Once `122-sob-metrics` has laid the necessary groundwork, start integrating some metrics using the tools defined by that swarm.

 **Artifacts:**